mozilla-services/push-dev-dashboard/docs/deployment.rst

     git push deis master

+#. `Request a dev IAM account from Mozilla Cloud Ops`_ to create your RDS
+   Postgres instance in the Mozilla account.

-#.
-Create an RDS Postgres instance in us-east-1 with default settings except:
+#. `Create an RDS Postgres instance`_ in us-east-1 with default settings except:

    * DB Instance Class: db.t2.micro
    * Allocated Storag: 5 GB